20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 Following completion of the seven-year active commitment, and relocation, I joined the Canadian Armed Forces Reserve, where I served until the age of 60.
 During my service with the Canadian Armed Forces, I received a Queen’s Commission, and on completion of my service held the rank of captain, in training systems command.
 For my service with the Canadian Armed Forces, I received the Canadian Decoration (CD) and later the rosette addition.

-I now live in the retirement community of Elliot Lake, Ont., with my memories from a life of service to my country. —Reg Couldridge, Elliot Lake, Ont.
+I now live in the retirement community of Elliot Lake, Ont., with my memories from a life of service to my country. —Reg Couldridge, Elliot Lake, Ontario

 The Singing Cowboy

-Ninety-four years ago was born a man of very high standing in the eyes of many, especially mine.
-My father, Edgar Chevrier, was born in Rourget, Ont., on May 1, 1924.
+Ninety-six years ago was born a man of very high standing in the eyes of many, especially mine.
+My father, Edgar Chevrier, was born in Rourget, Ontario, on May 1, 1924.
 At the age of 18, he joined the Algonquin Regiment of the Canadian Army where he became a sergeant, and eventually a master sergeant.

 During the war, he was stationed in Holland, France and Germany.
 He never talked much about the war—four years is a long time to spend in a dark place.
 When he wrote home, though, there was never a word of discouragement, only cheerfulness.
 As well as serving in the army, Dad was also an entertainer in the Canadian Army Show.
 He performed in a band called the Arkansas Travellers and played guitar.
 He entertained at many events and his younger brother Bert accompanied him.
 A much-requested song was “The Little Shirt My Mother Made for Me,” which their younger sister Aileen would dance to.